'Squid Game' Halloween Costumes Banned By New York School District Due To Netflix Hit's 'Violent Message'

 “It’s a costume.
 Just don’t let your kids watch the show,” one woman said.

-“For a school to actually impose that, that’s being very overbearing,” one man said.READ MORE: Storm Watch: Officials Hoping To Avoid Repeat Of Ida With Preparations For Nor'easter
+“For a school to actually impose that, that’s being very overbearing,” one man said.READ MORE: Rain Leaks Into Rockefeller Center Station, Riders Call On MTA To Invest In Subway Station Upgrades

 The superintendent in White Plains said “Squid Game” costumes won’t be banned there, calling that a “slippery slope.”
 Pirates, for example, were historically violent outlaws.